 Should You Choose Cloud Server Hosting?

-This depends on your primary goals, CLI skills, and budget.
-You should consider a bare Linux cloud server if you need:
+The best virtual server for you depends on your primary goals, CLI skills, and budget.
+You should consider a cloud bare metal Linux server if you need:

 - Consistent performance, unaffected by DoS attacks to neighboring cloud instances